-The medieval cathedral of Asolo was the seat of the Bishop and had been redesigned and renovated in the 18th century by Giorgio Massari.
+The medieval cathedral of Asolo was the seat of the Bishop and was redesigned and renovated in the 18th century by Giorgio Massari.
 The cathedral has several important works by artists like Jacopo da Ponte, Lorenzo Lotto and Sebastiano Bastini.
-The cathedral is located close to Piazza Brugnoli where the Roman baths were found before centuries.
+The cathedral is located close to Piazza Brugnoli where a roman aqueduct can also be seen.

 Convent of St. Pietro e Paolo

 The convent of Saint Pietro and Paolo has beautiful frescoes on the façade that were done in the 17th century and depict various biblical scenes.
 There is an underground tunnel which connects it to the Il Fresco on the other side of the hill.
 The convent has been beautifully decorated and has an elegant interior.
 Inside the church are various art works and decorations most of which date back to the 17th and 18th centuries.

 Getting to Asolo

 Asolo is located quite close to the city of Treviso so getting down to the town is not very difficult.
 Treviso is well connected to most destinations in Italy so visitors can easily reach Treviso from other parts of Italy and then travel to Asolo.
 Buses depart every few hours from Treviso from the main bus station to Asolo.
 The state buses are also quite comfortable and the tickets are not very expensive.
 Tickets are easily available at most train stations.
 Visitors can also easily drive down to Asolo from Treviso.